andnig/pondhouse-linux/README.md

    ```

 > **Note:** To test out different settings and compare them to default, you can manually run the command from `ExecStart` in a terminal.

+## Thunderbird

+In your thunderbird, go to menu -> help -> troubleshooting information.
+From there, click on the about:profiles link.
+This will show the currently active profile and its location.

+Copy the whole content of the profile folder to backup.

+To restore, copy the content back to the profile folder.

 ## License